The Electric Perimeter Security Fence

-The grounded (green) wires can be bundled and sent directly to ground – the better the grounding the better the security system.
+The grounded (green) wires can be bundled and sent directly to ground – the better the grounding, the better the security system.

-On large installations it’s good security practice to split the secured area into smaller segments or zones.
-This allows you to dispatch security directly to an area where an alarm has sounded.
-It also allows you to automatically turn on lights and cameras for that area, if you are so equipped.
+On larger installations it’s good security practice to split the secured area into smaller segments or zones.
+This allows dispatching security directly to the area when an alarm goes off.

 Third, it allows you to turn off individual zones during working hours – a front gate, for example – without turning off the entire system.

-In Figure 6 the gates are wired and zoned in such a way that the entire system can remain on when the gates are left open.
+In Figure 5 the gates are wired and zoned in such a way that the entire system can remain on when the gates are left open.
 The array on the gates can be turned on or off independent of the rest of the system.

 An electric array was the logical protection device, but they’re easily defeated with a pair of wire cutters, so the voltage has to be monitored for this idea to work.

 We purchased and tested every fence monitor made, but they all had the same failing – they measure a floating average voltage and are susceptible to lightning strikes, vegetation growth, failing energizers, aging equipment, rust, etc., that the other array sensors cannot detect.